Hill Air Force Base: History

 Hill Air Force Base is named in honor of Major Ployer Peter Hill (1894–1935), the Chief of the Flying Branch of the U.S. Army Air Corps (USAAC) Material Division of Wright Field, Dayton, Ohio.
 Major Hill had died as a result of injuries he received from the crash of the Boeing Aircraft Company's experimental aircraft Boeing Model 299 at Wright Field, the prototype airplane for what became the famous B-17 Flying Fortress.

 Hill Air Force Base traces its origins back to the ill-fated U.S. Army's Air Mail "experiment" of 1934 when the idea originated for a permanent air depot in the Salt Lake City area.
 In the following years, the USAAC surveyed the region for a suitable location for the permanent western terminus of the air mail.
 Several sites in Utah were considered, and the present site near Ogden emerged as the clear favorite.

-In July 1939, Congress appropriated $8.0 million for the establishment and construction of the Ogden Air Depot.
+In July 1939, Congress allocated $8.0 million to build the Ogden Air Depot.
 Hill Field officially opened on 7 November 1940.

 Following American entry into World War II in December 1941, Hill Field quickly became an important maintenance and supply base, with round-the-clock operations geared to supporting the war effort.
 Battle-worn warplanes like the A-26, B-17, B-24, B-29, P-40, P-47, P-61, were sent to Hill Field for structural repairs, engine overhauls, and spare parts.
 The peak wartime employment at Hill Field was reached in 1943 with just over 22,000 military and civilian personnel.
 Men and women at the depot rehabilitated and returned thousands of warplanes to combat.